petethepig/petethepig.github.io/_posts/2014-06-20-automating-fonts-conversion.md

 {% endhighlight %}
 and that's it.
 Automating at it's best.

-So, I hope now you're convinced now.
+So, I hope now you're convinced.
 Go star [Marmot on Github](https://github.com/petethepig/marmot).

 Peace.